With a little creativity, you can often make healthier versions of your favorite foods that are just as delicious — and a lot less fattening.

 For many people, one of the most heartbreaking things about committing to healthy eating is having to cut back on their favorite foods.
 Foods like pizza and pastries don’t only trigger weight gain, but can also increase your risk for heart disease, stroke, and other serious health problems.
 But what if you could still enjoy these foods without having to worry about gaining weight or suffering adverse health consequences?

-With a little creativity, you can often make healthier versions of your favorite foods that are just as delicious — and a lot less fattening.
 Check out these healthy alternatives to some of your favorite meals and ingredients.

 Sweet potato fries vs. french fries